-I moved to beautiful Sydney not so long ago, and let me tell you—there is a lot to like about this city!
+I moved to beautiful Sydney just over a year ago, and let me tell you—there is a lot to like about this city!
 Beautiful warm days, gorgeous beaches, great food, and the people are pretty friendly too.
 And yet I get the distinct feeling the city is out to get me.

 Last year I heard of a man who was fined for leaving his car unlocked, and it turns out there are a whole lot of weird laws and fines for fairly ordinary behaviour.
 Even something as simple as tooting your horn to greet your neighbour or waving your hand out of your car window is illegal!
 Whether the government is out to get me—or not—is debateable (and of course they do good things too, right?).
 But this feeling influences my attitude towards 'them.'